Where To Go For Gorilla Trekking. Uganda or Rwanda?

 Rwanda‘s claim is that you can fly in and do the gorilla trek in just one day and then fly back the same night .
 I would also recommend this though for those who don’t have enough time.
 The drive from Kigali airport to volcanoes national park is only 2 hours but the drive is not as scenic as Uganda.
 Though the roads are better and gorilla trekking in Rwanda includes, a more relaxed drive.
 Even though gorilla trekking permits cost much more in Rwanda, you can save some money by having a shorter trip.
 So in Uganda, you need a minimum of two nights, thus increasing the price.

 Rwanda or Uganda, which is the best destination for gorilla trekking.

 We highly recommend gorilla trekking in both Rwanda and Uganda.
 Both of these experiences are so amazing.
 I also liked riding through the rain forest in Bwindi and the bamboo forest of Rwanda.
 I have known many people who have tracked mountain gorillas and have continued to go back since the experience is so different and exciting.
-On the other side, some travelers decide that since they are traveling to East Africa, why not trek both Rwanda and Uganda mountain gorillas.
+On the other side, some travelers decide that since they are traveling to East Africa, why not take on gorilla safaris both Rwanda and Uganda mountain gorillas.

 The eventual guide to trekking the mountain gorillas